 - Studied Catholicism under a "conservative" priest for several years before her "baptism into the Catholic" faith, yet she doesn't seem to understand this basic tenet (above) of Catholicism.
 What is even more surprising is that this "conservative priest" she mentions in her story didn't know it either.

 - Went to a parish that had a liberal priest.
 Her story goes "One Christmas, at Midnight Mass, the priest taught that the Christmas story as presented in the Bible is basically a pious fairy tale to make people feel good, but it has nothing to do with reality."
-No doubt every denomination has its share of flaky liberal clergy... but in 22 years going to Catholic churches I've never heard that.
+No doubt every denomination has its share of flaky liberal clergy... but in over 30 years going to Catholic churches we've never heard that.

 - You can't become a nun in 2 years.
 It requires several months of live in, a year of novitiate, and another two years before final vows.